 The application form should take no more than 1 hour to complete.
-We do ask that you explain, in as much detail as you can, your motivation for working as a Scholars Programme tutor and what experience and skills you will bring to the role.
+We do ask that you explain, in as much detail as you can, your motivation for working as a Brilliant Tutoring Programme tutor and what experience and skills you will bring to the role.

 At Assessment Centre, you will be asked to do three things:

 If you are invited to Assessment Centre, we will send you detailed guidance to help you to prepare.